What is an Internal Facilitator (IF)?

 The Internal Facilitator (IF) receives the Self-Assessment Report (SAR) and the schedule of meetings when the External Reviewers receive it (approximately 4 weeks before the site visit).

 The Quality Office will organize a briefing meeting with the Internal Facilitator in the weeks before the review to answer any queries regarding the review process, their role in the review process and the review documentation.
-Following the teleconference, the Internal Facilitator will receive any additional information that the Reviewers have requested, and an updated schedule of meetings.
+The Internal Facilitator will receive any additional information or updates to the schedule of meetings that the Reviewers may request.

 The Internal Facilitator should familiarize themselves with the location of the Area under Review and the venues for the various meetings.
-They should also know the location of the Davenport Hotel (where the reviewers are accommodated) and the restaurant, as they may be required to escort the Reviewers to the dinner with College Officers on Day 1.
+They should also know the location of the Hotel where the reviewers are accommodated and the dinner venue (Quality Office to advise), as they may be required to escort the Reviewers to the dinner with College Officers on Day 1.

 If you have any queries regarding the role of the Internal Facilitator, please contact the Quality Office at firstname.lastname@example.org